 “No, just cleaning.
 The stove is my happy place.”
 She smiled at me, old toothbrush in one hand, bottle of Super Industrial Strength Kitchen Cleaner in the other.

 “Well, we’re going to take you to your other happy place.
 Come on.”
 I took the cleaning supplies from her and set them on the counter before leading her to her bedroom.
 “Where’s your suitcase?”

 Was she being obtuse on purpose?
 “Never mind, I’ll find it.”
 I opened her closet and threw a few outfits on the bed as I searched through a pile of shoes and purses, finally finding her bag.

 “What on earth!” she said, still standing there in her giant latex gloves.

 “I’m taking you back to Oklahoma.
 Put a few things you want to take with you in there.”
 I pointed to the suitcase.
 When she didn’t move, I shrugged.
 “Fine, I’ll do it.”
 I picked up some of the things I’d tossed on the bed and dumped them in the open bag.

-G-ma let out a huff and took a handful of jumpsuits from me.
+G-ma let out a huff and took an armful of jumpsuits from me.
 “Fine.”
-She spent a few minutes folding up some clothes and putting them plus an assortment of undergarments (I tried not to look but what I saw made me blush—not even I would wear stuff that racy), shoes, and one purse into the suitcase.
+She spent a few minutes folding up some clothes and putting them, plus an assortment of undergarments (I tried not to look but what I saw made me blush—not even I would wear stuff that racy), shoes, and one purse into the suitcase.
 “There.
 Now what?”
 She glared at me with her gloved hands on her hips.